Skills

 When to trigger

-The skill activates on phrases like:
+The discovery stub routes the agent here on phrases like:

 - "enrich context" / "augment my project" / "grill me on this project"